sagemath/cysignals/README.rst

         sig_on()
         return foo()

 For clarity however, it is best to avoid this.
-One good example where the above makes sense is the ``new_gen()`` function in :ref:`section-pari-library`.

 A common mistake is to put ``sig_off()`` towards the end of a function (before the ``return``) when the function has multiple ``return`` statements.
 So make